12 January 2019, last updated.

 For regular passport renewal, there are only 3 requirements:

 - Confirmed online appointment.
 I’ll be explaining the process in detail below.

 - Accomplished application form.
 Often, the application form is to be filled out online.
 When trying to schedule an appointment, you will be asked to complete the application form, which you can print out after payment confirmation.
 But if for whatever reason you need a blank copy, you’ll find a PDF file here.
 Print it out on A4 paper.

 - Current e-Passport with photocopy of bio page.

-I’ve recently renewed my passport and submitted only those 3 documents above.
-If no name change involved, no need to bring other IDs because your current e-passport serves as your ID, although it’s always wise to bring one.
+If no name change involved, no need to bring other IDs because your current e-passport serves as your ID.
+However, it’s always best to bring one anyway.

 Additional Documents if your Name has Changed